klassagne/oceanhackweek_notes/Monday_notes.md

       - Make sure you are the owner
       - Add repo name: Repository name
       - Make sure to click Add a README file
     - edit file and commit changes
      - click little pen edit button
+    - add new folder
+     -  Add File
+     -  Add New File
+     -  type in folder name and then /
+   -  Minimize merge conflicts
+    -